 The support replied quickly to my email, which shows that the people behind the app are there.
 It also has been recently updated on the App Store.

 I like Nirvana – there are certainly things that aren’t as great as its competitors, such as Todoist, and it’s a little clunkier than Things, however it’s the only cross platform app that allows you to set both a due date, and schedule a task – something that is vital for me.
-As a result, I’ll be sticking with Nirvana.
+Unfortunately, for me, the interface is just too clunky.
+It takes too many clicks to add a task, and I usually want to get one added quick so I can get back to doing something more useful.
+As a result, I am still looking for the task manager that suits my needs best.

 You can view the website here.